PART V - The Battle for Earth Concludes

 "Thank you, Captain," Beta replied.
 "With all due respect, however, I would prefer to remain aboard the Stargazer."

 "Why?"
 Foxwell asked, a puzzled expression appearing.
-"You proved again you're the best Second Officer in the fleet."
+"You proved again you're the best First Officer in the fleet."

 Captain Foxwell was hard pressed for a response; he was obviously moved by Beta's dedication and loyalty.
 "Tell you what," the Captain responded whimsically, "as difficult as it is, I'll belay my recommendation regarding your own command, IF you can manage to crack even the slightest smile."